 the administration, recording and reporting requirements for assessments and assessment evidence.

-assessor means a person who determines a VET student’s competency for, or on behalf of, an NVR registered training organisation.
+assessor means a person who determines a VET student’s competency for, or on behalf of, a WA registered provider.

-authenticated VET transcript has the same meaning as in the Student Identifiers Act 2014.
+authenticated VET transcript has the same meaning as in the Student Identifiers Act 2014 (Cth).

+Commonwealth Act means the National Vocational Education and Training Regulator Act 2011 (Cth);

+compliance standards has the same meaning as in the Regulations.

+Council has the same meaning as in the Act.

-Credential Policy means the document titled “Credential Policy”, listed on the National Register, as in force from time to time.
+Credential Policy means the document titled “Credential Policy” as made by the Commonwealth Department of Employment and Workplace Relations on 14 March 2025.

-Note: Section 191A of the Act permits this instrument to make provision in relation to a matter by applying, adopting or incorporating any matter contained in another instrument or other writing as in force or existing from time to time.
+Note The document referred to in this definition is available on a website maintained by, or on behalf of, the Council.

 credit transfer means the process of recognising and awarding credit for prior successful completion of an equivalent unit of competency or module.

 direction includes an individual providing oversight, guidance and quality assurance to ensure the quality of training and assessment being delivered by another individual.

-governing person means any person responsible for overseeing, directing, or exercising a degree of control or influence over the management or operation of an NVR registered training organisation, including executive officers and high managerial agents.
+fit and proper person requirements means Schedule 1 to the compliance standards.

+governing person has the same meaning as in the Regulations.

-mode of delivery means the methods adopted by an NVR registered training organisation to deliver training and assessment to VET students.
+mode of delivery means the methods adopted by a WA registered provider to deliver training and assessment to VET students.

+non-referring State has the same meaning as in the Regulations.

-reasonable adjustments include any adjustments for a VET student with a disability made by an NVR registered training organisation in a manner consistent with the Disability Standards for Education 2005.
+reasonable adjustments include any adjustments for a VET student with a disability made by a WA registered provider in a manner consistent with the Disability Standards for Education 2005.

 recognition of prior learning means an assessment process that involves assessment of an individual’s relevant prior learning and experience (including skills and knowledge obtained through formal and informal learning) to determine the extent to which the individual meets requirements specified in the training product.

+Regulations means the Vocational Education and Training (General) Regulations 2009 (WA).

+scope of registration has the same meaning as in the Regulations.

 services means:

 training and assessment;